gmateesc/Kubernetes/User_namespaces/README.md

 and

-- the operations the container user can perform in the container
+- the operations that the container user can perform in the container

 - the access the container has to the the host root file system, in the context of UID mapping